harness/harness-cli/CONTRIBUTING.md

 ### Code contributions

 To propose a change to the codebase, open a [pull request](https://github.com/harness/harness-cli/pulls).
 A maintainer will be happy to triage and ask clarifying questions as needed.
-We also ask that you build and test proposed changes locally, and include any relevant output and/or screenshots in the PR.
+We also ask that you build and test proposed changes yourself, and include any relevant output and/or screenshots in the PR.

 ## Development